Hi parents, guardians and other family members!

 Q: What does instruction look like for primary students who may have limited tech experience?

 A: Our goal is to provide excellent educational experiences for all students.
 Live instruction should remain age-appropriate and standards-aligned.
 Teachers will create schedules for live instruction to share with families.
 Lessons may be recorded and posted for student review.
-Schools may also hold a virtual parent orientation or webinars on how to best help their student during this process.
+The school may also hold a virtual parent orientation or webinars on how to best help their student during this process.
 An adult should be available to support the student as they complete assigned activities.

 Q: Will students who receive ESE, Gifted, and ESOL support still receive those services?